 Ultrasonic sensors from the LV-MaxSonar, LV-ProxSonar, HRLV-MaxSonar, and ParkSonar lines can be directly powered by the Raspberry Pi.

-TIP You may want to place a capacitor between the power and ground lines immediately before the ultrasonic sensor’s pinout.
-During the ultrasonic sensor’s transmit, the sensor draws a higher current for a fraction of a second.
-The higher current draw may cause the Raspberry Pi’s microcontroller to begin to shut down.
+TIP You may want to place a capacitor between the power and ground lines immediately before the ultrasonic sensors's pinout.
+During the ultrasonic sensors transmit, the sensor draws a higher current for a fraction of a second.
+The higher current draw may cause the Raspberry Pi's microcontroller to begin to shut down.
 To prevent any issue with long term use, we recommend that you use a capacitor with at least a one microfarad rating to ease the current draw from the Raspberry Pi.

 Wiring Instructions